katatk/real-estate/README.md

 Tayla tested the remove from wishlist function, [here are the results](https://docs.google.com/document/d/1cDbL2gRtjap_kUIEPJktXqsdDPMnuy9eASOJ1AiX-OY/edit?usp=sharing)

-## File Structure
-The .php files in the root directory are page files, the files in the 'inc' folder are included in other files in the project (eg. database config, header, footer).
-Files in the 'process' folder are used for processing things such as logging in, logging out, adding properties to the database, removing a property from wishlist, etc.

 ## Workload
 Person 1 (Tayla) was required to create the search function and the wishlist functionality for a logged in user, view a single property and browse categories (we used cities as our categories).